KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/restore-wallet-using-atomicdex-mobile.md

 </div>

-- Create a password to encrypt your seed.
-Make sure to use strong password with combination of at least one capital letter, one small letter, symbol and numbers and press "CONFIRM PASSWORD".
-If normal encryption takes longer in your phone, enable "Fast encryption" and try again
+- Create a password to encrypt your seed

+Make sure to use strong password with a combination of at least one capital letter, one small letter, a symbol, and numbers.

+- Press "CONFIRM PASSWORD"

+If normal encryption takes longer on your phone, enable "Fast encryption" and try again.

 <div style="margin: 2rem; text-align: center; width: 80%">